julelang/jule/README.md

 Jule is a statically typed compiled programming language designed for system development, building maintainable and reliable software.
 The purpose of Jule is to keep functionality high while maintaining a simple form and readability.
 It guarantees memory safety and does not contain undefined behavior.
+It also has a reference compiler with obsessions that encourage developers to build safe software.

 <img src="./docs/images/quicksort.png"/>

 <h2 id="memory-safety">Memory Safety and Management</h2>
-The memory safety and the memory management.
-A major challenge in the C and C++ or similar programming languages.
+The memory safety and the memory management is a major challenge in the C and C++ or similar programming languages.
+Jule has a reference-based memory management design to solve these issues.
 Jule guarantees memory safety and uses reference counting for memory management.
 An account-allocation is automatically released as soon as the reference count reaches zero.
+Please read the <a href="https://jule.dev/pages/docs.html?page=memory-memory-management">memory management documentations</a> for more information about reference-counting approach of Jule.
 <br><br>

-+ Instant automatic memory initialization
-+ Bounds checking
+Variables are immutable by default, and each variable is encouraged to be initialized at declaration.
-+ References can't assign to nil (aka null)
+Safe Jule performs bounds checking and nil (aka null) checking.
+It is committed to no undefined behavior.
+Unsafe behaviors are encouraged to be done deliberately with unsafe scopes.
+Please read the <a href="https://jule.dev/pages/docs.html?page=unsafe-jule">Unsafe Jule documentations</a> for more information about of Unsafe Jule.

 <h2 id="cpp-interoperability">C++ Interoperability</h2>
 Jule is designed to be interoperable with C++.
 A C++ header file dependency can be added to the Jule code and its functions can be linked.
 It's pretty easy to write C++ code that is compatible with the Jule code compiled by the compiler.
 JuleC keeps all the C++ code it uses for Jule in its <a href="https://github.com/jule-lang/jule/tree/main/api">api</a> directory.
+With the help of this API, it is very easy to write C++ codes that can be fully integrated into Jule.
 <ol></ol> <!-- for space -->
 <img src="./docs/images/cpp_interop.png"/>